James Tarkowski: Everton

-On 2 July 2022, Tarkowski signed for Premier League club Everton on a free following his release from Burnley, signing a four-year contract.
-On 6 August 2022, Tarkowski made his debut for the club in a 1–0 defeat against Chelsea in the Premier League at home.Tarkowski scored his first goal, a towering header from a corner on 4 February 2023 for Everton when his team beat league leader Arsenal 1–0 at Goodison Park.
+On 2 July 2022, Tarkowski signed for Premier League club Everton on a free transfer following his release from Burnley, signing a four-year contract.
+On 6 August 2022, Tarkowski made his debut for the club in a 1–0 home defeat against Chelsea in the Premier League.
+On 30 January 2023, Sean Dyche was appointed as Everton's manager, reuniting Tarkowski with his former coach.
+On 4 February, in Dyche's first match in charge of Everton, Tarkowski scored the only goal of the match as Everton beat league leaders Arsenal 1–0 at Goodison Park.
+In the 2022–23 season, he was the only outfield player to play all 3,420 minutes in the Premier League.
+Furthermore, he managed to produce the most blocks during the season with a total of 76.
+He finished the following 2023–24 season as the player with the most aerial duels in the league during 144 occasions.
+In addition, he became the first player in league's history to make more than 50 blocks in three consecutive seasons.

+On 12 February 2025, in the last Merseyside derby at Goodison Park, Tarkowski, who was club captain, scored a dramatic last-minute equaliser as Everton drew 2–2 with league leaders Liverpool.

+On 8 October 2025, Everton announced a 2 year contract extension for Tarkowski until 2028.

 International career

 Tarkowski was eligible to play for Poland through his grandfather but preferred to play for England, stating "I've always seen myself as an English person so to play for Poland would be difficult."
 On 15 March 2018, he was named in the England squad for pre-2018 FIFA World Cup friendlies against the Netherlands and Italy in March.
 He made his debut on 27 March when starting in the 1–1 draw with Italy at Wembley Stadium.

 On 16 May 2018, he was one of five players named on standby for Gareth Southgate's 23-man England national team squad for the World Cup, but Tarkowski was reported to have withdrawn from the standby list later for a hernia operation.